gilch/hissp/docs/style_guide.rst

    ;;; Long Exposition about this section.
 Wrap at column 72.

-   ;;; This example has the more typical two-level heading scheme, ;;; with the major heading above made emphatic with a double underline ;;; and upper case, and an undecorated minor heading below.
+   ;;; This example has the more typical two-level heading scheme.
+   ;;; The major heading above is made emphatic with stars around and ;;; underlining.
+The minor heading below is undecorated.
 (The whole- ;;; file title is in the module docstring in this case, not a comment.)

    ;;;; Undecorated Minor Subsection Heading